- Where is Raja Ampat?

 What diving equipment do I need to bring

-If you are joining our expedition as a non-diver, your expedition fee will include FREE rental of a BCD and Regulator for the duration of your open water course training.
-Other equipment you must bring is: mask, snorkel, wetsuit, fins, dive boots, dive slate and dive computer.
+Volunteers must bring with them the following equipment: BCD (Buoyancy Controlled Device), Regulator set, mask, snorkel, wetsuit, fins, dive boots, dive slate, dive computer, reef hook, dive torch and delayed SMB.
 It is however possible to rent some of these items on site, if you do not wish to carry them while on further travels.
 Please see our "costs & dates" page for further details, or contact one of our helpful trip advisers.

 Do I need diving insurance